Book Review: THE HAPPY ROOM by Catherine Palmer

 Valérie’s thoughts on publishing~

-• I think it’s important to know that it will take time and that you need to be patient.
+• I think it’s important to know that it will take time and that you must be patient.

-• Take the time to edit your work until you’re truly happy with it.
+• Take the time to edit your work until you’re pleased with it.

 • Take the time to let it rest once in a while before you continue writing.

-• After many people, including professional editors, have edited it have someone who you trust give it a final read through.
-I’ve learned that it’s very easy to become ‘blind’ to small errors and ‘fresh’ eyes are always helpful.
+• After many people, including professional editors, have edited it, have someone you trust to give it a final read-through.
+I’ve learned it’s easy to become ‘blind’ to minor errors, and ‘fresh’ eyes are always helpful.

 Valérie’s thoughts on helping kids transition~